5 Most Common Things People Think Before Dying

 In the relentless pursuit of happiness, many people end up wasting their time along the way.
 You might think that your happiness depends on how much you achieve, but you don’t understand that happiness is not a destination: it’s an attitude.

-In the final moments before dying, some people realize that the key to happiness would have been making the difficult decisions that would have ultimately allowed them to live more fully.
+Even as they take their last breath, some people realize that the key to happiness would have been making the difficult decisions that would have ultimately allowed them to live a fuller life.

-To end this discussion, here are some insights that nurse Ware found thought-provoking and also worth sharing:
+To end this discussion, here are some insights regarding the things people think before dying that nurse Ware found thought-provoking and worth sharing:

-Each person experienced a variety of emotions, as expected: denial, fear, anger, remorse, more denial, and eventually acceptance.
+- “Before dying, each person experienced a variety of different emotions: pain, grief, anger, denial, and eventually acceptance.
 Each patient found their inner peace before they departed.”

 By that, I mean that life isn’t just what you think or what you’ve created.
-Life is what’s happening right now, even as you contemplate your past, and the future, which can’t be predicted from your here and now.
+Life is what’s happening right now, even as you contemplate your past and the future, which can’t be predicted.